Kham

 Kham of Tibet Area

 Khampa worships stones.
-In Chamdo, Tibet, Khampa believes that the white stone can guard the family, the fields, and crops on behalf of gods.
+In Chamdo, Tibet, Khampa believes that the white stone can guard the family, the fields, and crops on behalf of the gods.
 The huge white rock that stands tall is the incarnation of the goddess.
 Mani stones scattered across the mountains and valleys of Tibetan areas and beside the roads of villages are even more prominent manifestations of Tibetan mountain and stone worship and obvious relics.

 Kham of Qinghai: Yushu Tibetan Autonomous Prefecture